 There are molecules that are in the cells, and those molecules interact with each other along certain pathways or tracks.
 The traffic of that interaction, the signals that are transferred in that trafficking of information in the molecules, presents many different targets or molecular-specific complexes.”

-Why is Curcumin Successful in Cancer Treatment
+The Success of Curcumin in Cancer Treatment

 Curcumin Targets Cancer Cells